The lights stay on. Mothers go home.

 Byron Aho

-Construction and power-grid infrastructure specialist.
-Advises on hardware deployment, electrical installation standards, and site-readiness for clinic solar+battery systems.
+25+ years in infrastructure: electrical installation, power-grid deployment, and site-readiness for clinic solar+battery systems.

 Brian H. Potts